 - Provide good balance when it comes to pathos and logos, which will be explored in the following pages.

-- Avoid flaws in logic—or logical fallacies—which are explored later in this section of the OWL.
+- Avoid flaws in logic—or logical fallacies—which are explored later in this area of the Excelsior OWL.